 Social media users love to know more about a company than just their product.
-They also rate video content and a good user experience.
 Stories give you a chance to show the human side of your business.
-With 15-second Story clips, you can make e.g. a day-in-the-life type video and you will get more views and user engagement than with a traditional post.
+With 15-second Story clips, you can, for example, make a day-in-the-life type video and you might get more views and user engagement than with a traditional post.

-If you’re a small business and want to gain recognition locally, you can use geotags and be more visible in your area.
+If you’re a small business focused on reaching local customers, you can use geotags and be more visible in your area.

-Tag people or other businesses e.g. if you’d like to thank them for something.
-The tagged users get notified and are then able to repost your Story in the blink of an eye.
-It can also work the other way around when others tag your company.
+Tag people or other businesses in your Stories if you’d like to give them recognition, thank them for something, or they’re featured in your content for any other reason.
+The tagged users get notified and are then able to easily repost your Story.
+This also works the other way around when others tag your company.

-Users browse by hashtags, and that includes Stories, so you can get some more traffic.
+Instagram users browse the platform using hashtags, and that includes Stories.
+Use relevant and trending hashtags to get some more traffic.

 Social media analytics